 Prerequisite(s): 531-914 Adv.
-Pre-hospital Pharmacology Restricted to students admitted to the following program(s): 10-531-1, 10-531-2, 31-531-1
+Pre-hospital Pharmacology or min score of Y on P914 Restricted to students admitted to the following program(s): 10-531-1, 10-531-2, 31-531-1

 531-916 | Paramedic Cardiology // 4 Credits

 This course teaches the paramedic student to integrate assessment findings with principles of cardiovascular anatomy, physiology, epidemiology, and pathophysiology to formulate a field impression and implement a comprehensive treatment plan for a patient with a cardiovascular complaint.